bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/variables.rst

       <directive>: <value>
     ...

-Any number of directives or blocks of directives can be inside the definition block.
-Moreover, any type of directive that is valid YSLD can be included in the definition, so long as the content block could be substituted for the variable without modification.
+**Any number of directives or blocks of directives can be inside the definition block.** Moreover, any type of directive that is valid YSLD can be included in the definition, so long as the content block could be substituted for the variable without modification.

-.. warning:: NESTED BLOCKS POSSIBLE?
+.. note:: It is also possible to have nested definitions.

 The syntax for using this variable is to prepend the variable name with a ``>>: *``::